palantirza/Numeric/Readme.md

 Addition and subtraction against stochastic values affect the mean normally, but the standard deviation is affected as the addition or removal of the appropriate variance.

+Multiplication and against stochastic values affect both the mean and the standard deviation.

 ## Formulas [In Progress]

 The Palantir Calculation Library supports complex formulas.
 These can be parsed from text, and rendered for display.